-Here at Total HIPAA, we pride ourselves on providing many helpful resources for all businesses striving for HIPAA compliance.
+Here at Total HIPAA, we pride ourselves on providing helpful resources for all businesses striving for HIPAA compliance.
 Our weekly blog is one of the many services we offer.
-As we approach the end of 2019, we reflect on the most popular HIPAA topics this year.
-Our analytics tell us these were the most visited pages posted on our website in 2019.
+As we approach the end of 2020, we reflect on the most popular HIPAA topics this year.
+Our analytics tell us these were the most-visited pages posted on our website this year.

 Every year, Microsoft terminates support for a number of products.
 This means they no longer release security updates or technical support for any of the programs on the list.
-HIPAA requires covered entities and business associates to use programs that detect, guard against, and report malicious software.
-This is only possible when programs receive regularly security updates from the manufacturer.
-Read more here.
+HIPAA requires Covered Entities and Business Associates to use programs that detect, guard against, and report malicious software.
+This is only possible when programs receive regular security updates from the manufacturer.

-If you have ideas for topics you would like us to address in 2020, please tweet at us or send your suggestion to info@TotalHIPAA.com.
-We see new developments in the HIPAA law almost every week.
+If you have ideas for topics you would like us to address in 2021, please tweet at us or send your suggestion to info@TotalHIPAA.com.
 Subscribe to our blog and follow us on social media (Facebook, Twitter, LinkedIn) to stay connected and informed.

-If you would like to know more about our training solution or compliance consulting, email email@example.com today.
+If you would like to know more about our online HIPAA training or our customized compliance solution, HIPAA Prime, email email@example.com today.